-“If the guy next to you is swearing like a wharfie, there is a good chance he may be a billionaire or just a wharfie.”
+“If the guy next to you is swearing like a wharfie, there is a good chance he may be a billionaire or perhaps just a wharfie.”

 It is a saying that not only indicates how pervasive swearing is in Australia, but also how it has egalitarian connotations.
-This is in turn reflected in political circles where politicians use it around journalists in order to signal their membership of the common classes.
+This love of swearing is also reflected in political circles where politicians use it around journalists in order to signal their membership of the common classes.
 For example, former Prime Minister Paul Keating was once recording saying,

 "Now listen mate," [to John Browne, Minister of Sport, who was proposing a 110 per cent tax deduction for contributions to a Sports Foundation] "you're not getting 110 per cent.
 You can forget it.
 This is a fucking Boulevard Hotel special, this is.
 The trouble is we are dealing with a sports junkie here [gesturing towards Bob Hawke].
 I go out for a piss and they pull this one on me.
 Well that's the last time I leave you two alone.
 From now on, I'm sticking to you two like shit to a blanket."